Crystalicum: Crystal

 Earth Crystals - dark green Crystals found on worlds with a rich flora and fauna.
 Affiliated with energy, life and power.
 They can cause additional wounds on a successful hit, increase a character's strength or dexterity and agility, make the character more resistant to wounds, imbue it with the power of regeneration or repair broken items.
 They also have a distinct ability - they can store twice as much energy as other Crystals of the same level could, which makes them the most common choice where a crystal is used only as a source of power (e.g. machines).

 Fire Crystals - glowing red Crystals found on dry and hot worlds.
 Affiliated with the untouchable sphere of life that is luck.
 Fire Crystals can cause darkness, allow one to see in it, drain elemental energy used against a character, increase its luck or speed or cure diseases.
 Fire Crystals have the most straightforward manifestation of power among crystals, which makes them widely used in heating devices, weaponry, but also in ship engines.

 Water Crystals - dark-azure Crystals found on worlds with high humidity - ones that have a lot of rivers and lakes, vast seas, regular downpours or are shrouded in mist all the time.
 Affiliated with the spirit, relations between beings and all things ever-changing.
-They allow the weapon to deal poisoned or stunning strikes, pass through an opponents armor, let the character comprehend languages, shapeshift or strengthen its will.
+They allow the weapon to deal poisoned or stunning strikes, pass through an opponent's armor, let the character comprehend languages, shapeshift or strengthen its will.
 These Crystals are rarely used for non-magic purposes, partially because their powers are the most enigmatic and least known.

 Crystals can also hold spells within them.
 The Crystal's affinity has to correspond with the type of magic it is supposed to hold, its size must also be sufficient.
 Once in a Crystal, a spell can be released by anyone simply by shattering it, making it a means of access to magic for non-spellcasters, or for spellcasters to have a quick spell ready for dire emergencies.
 The obvious downsides are the single-use nature of such item, as well as the fixed nature of a spell contained inside.